-Habitats all over the world are being degraded, damaged and destroyed.
-Between 2001 and 2018 alone, about 3.6 million km² of tree cover was lost, a total area larger than Peru.
-In the last 40 years, 35% of seagrass and mangrove area has been lost and more than 90% of our coral reefs are threatened as a result of ocean warming and acidification.
+Habitats all over the world are being degraded, damaged, and destroyed.
+Between 2001 and 2018 alone, about 1.4 million square miles of tree cover was lost, a total area larger than Peru.
+Globally, seagrass meadows have declined by a third, saltmarsh and mangroves have halved and more than 85% of oyster reefs have been lost.

 This affects us all.
-A healthy environment regulates the climate, provides food, cleans the air and water, protects us from natural disasters and is central to the culture, wellbeing and livelihood of billions of people.
+A healthy environment regulates the climate, provides food, cleans the air and water, protects us from natural disasters, and is central to the culture, wellbeing, and livelihood of millions.
 We cannot afford to lose these habitats.

 Bringing about change

 At UNEP-WCMC we are optimistic that change is possible, but recognise it requires everyone to work together in order to achieve the future we want and need.
-To support the UN Decade on Ecosystem Restoration, we are providing strategic leadership, technical expertise and project support to inspire, empower and enable those striving to make a difference - society, business, scientists and governments.
+To enable this transition, we provide strategic leadership, technical expertise, and project support to inspire, empower and enable those striving to make a difference.

 1.Supporting and tracking progress towards global goals and targets

-Governments, businesses and society have set ambitious targets to restore our degraded ecosystems.
-We are working with partners worldwide to understand current progress and the remaining gaps and opportunities are in order to focus efforts and track progress towards global goals and targets.
+Governments, businesses, and society have set ambitious targets to restore our degraded ecosystems.
+Working in the science-policy interface with partners worldwide, we bring together information on who is working where, what impact they are having, and where the remaining gaps are in order to focus efforts and track progress towards global goals and targets.